 Team

-We are a team of licensed mental health counselors offering compassionate and thoughtful individual therapy, couples therapy, family therapy, and group therapy.
+We are a team of licensed mental health counselors offering compassionate and thoughtful individual therapy, couples therapy, and group therapy.
 We each have unique skills and and experience.
 We love what we do, and we do it with passion.
 We look forward to working with you.

 To schedule an appointment, call (516) 256-9523, email info@blossomingcherrymentalhealth.com, or click the button below to make an online request using our secure client portal.